JMS Burn & Reconstruction Center

 No one ever plans to be burned.
 But if you or someone you love is ever involved in a fire, explosion or industrial accident, it's good to know that the JMS Burn & Reconstruction Center at CMMC is close by when every minute counts.

-The JMS Burn & Reconstruction Center is the state’s only designated burn center.
-The burn center is designated by the MS State Dept. of Health and MS Trauma Care System.
-Our burn program cares for both adult and pediatric burn patients.
+The JMS Burn & Reconstruction Center cares for both adult and pediatric burn patients on both an inpatient and outpatient basis.
 Pediatric patients account for nearly one-third of total inpatient burn cases.

 The center, which offers 13 Burn Intensive Care patient rooms, 20 Burn Step Down Unit patient rooms, as well as a 12-room outpatient clinic.
 We offer specialized, unique resources needed for treating burn patients.
 These include: